 - Vision: Some findings indicate that a diet rich in omega-3s might reduce the risk of age-related macular degeneration, which can cause vision loss.
 Omega-3 supplements do not appear to stop the progression of the condition.

-For people without heart disease, they recommend eating fish containing omega-3s at least twice a week.
+For people without heart disease, they recommend eating fish containing omega-3s at least

 If a person opts for an omega-3 supplement, they may absorb it

 Omega-3 supplements vary, containing different types of omega-3s in different ratios and from different sources.
 It is always important to read supplement labels carefully and purchase them from reputable suppliers.